xcart/xcart-docs/_pages/kb_en/modules/facebook_ecommerce/index.md

   ![xc5_fecommerce_url_generated.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/xc5_fecommerce_url_generated.png)

   When completed copy a _Product Feed URL_ that has been generated and paste it when creating a new catalog at https://www.facebook.com/products/catalogs/new.

+  {% note info %}
+  The _Frequency of Product Feed renewal_ setting itself will not make renewals automatical.
+You'll need to set up console.php as described in https://kb.x-cart.com/general_setup/configuring_your_server_to_run_scheduled_x-cart_tasks.html
+  {% endnote %}

 3. Upload Product Feed to Facebook.